orbea/byuuML/FORMAT.md

 A Line begins with indentation.
 Indentation consists of zero or more occurrences of the tab or space characters.
 The Indentation Level of a Line is defined as the number of tab or space characters that are found at the beginning of the line.

-- An Indentation Level *greater than* the Indentation Level of the most recent Node can denote one of two things:
+- An Indentation Level *greater than* the Indentation Level of the most recent Tag can denote one of two things:
-    - If the first character after the indentation is a colon (`:`), the line is a Data Continuation for the most recent Node.
+    - If the first character after the indentation is a colon (`:`), the line is a Data Continuation for the most recent Tag.
 (See Data below.)
-Data Continuations MUST NOT be applicable to any Node other than the *most* recent.
+Data Continuations MUST NOT be applicable to any Tag other than the *most* recent.
-    - Otherwise, the line defines a *child* of the most recent Node.
-The most recent Node is now considered "open".
+    - Otherwise, the line defines a *child* of the most recent Tag.
+The most recent Tag is now considered "open".
-- An Indentation Level *equal* to the Indentation Level of the most recent Node denotes a *sibling* of the Node defined on the previous Line.
-(The two Nodes share parents.)
+- An Indentation Level *equal* to the Indentation Level of the most recent Tag denotes a *sibling* of the Tag defined on the previous Line.
+(The two Tags share parents.)
-- An Indentation Level *less than* the Indentation Level of the most recent Node "closes" all open Nodes with greater or equal Indentation Levels.
-This Line's Indentation Level MUST be exactly equal to the Indentation Level of some currently-"open" Node.
-This line then defines a *sibling* of that Node.
+- An Indentation Level *less than* the Indentation Level of the most recent Tag "closes" all open Tags with greater or equal Indentation Levels.
+This Line's Indentation Level MUST be exactly equal to the Indentation Level of some currently-"open" Tag.
+This line then defines a *sibling* of that Tag.

-Nodes with no parents (or, put another way, nodes whose parent is the document) MUST have an Indentation Level of zero.
+Tags with no parents (or, put another way, Tags whose parent is the document) MUST have an Indentation Level of zero.

 If a byuuML document contains any line whose indentation does not meet these rules, the document is invalid.

-## Node
+## Tag

-A node starts with a Node Name, which is a sequence one or more of the following characters:
+A Tag starts with a Tag Name, which is a sequence one or more of the following characters:

 - Latin letters, capital and lowercase (`A`/`a` through `Z`/`z`)
 - Arabic numerals (`0` through `9`)
 - Hyphen (`-`)
 - Period (`.`)

-The Node Name ends when the first character outside this set, or the end of the Line, is encountered.
+The Tag Name ends when the first character outside this set, or the end of the Line, is encountered.

-(As mentioned above, Node Names match `/^[-.A-Za-z0-9]+$/`)
+(As mentioned above, Tag Names match `/^[-.A-Za-z0-9]+$/`)

 ## Data

-- If the Node Name is followed by an equals sign (`=`):
+- If the Tag Name is followed by an equals sign (`=`):
     - If the equals sign is followed by a double quote (`"`), the Data consists of every character up to (but not including) the next double quote.
 If the line ends without another double quote, the document is invalid.
 (There is no provision for escaping characters.)
 The remainder of the line (if any) is then parsed as Attributes.
     - Otherwise, the Data consists of every character up to (but not including) the next space character, or the end of the line, whichever occurs first.
 If the Data contains a double quote character, the document is invalid.
 The remainder of the line (if any) is then parsed as Attributes.
-- If the Node Name is followed by a colon (`:`), the Data consists of every remaining character on the Line.
+- If the Tag Name is followed by a colon (`:`), the Data consists of every remaining character on the Line.
 This includes leading whitespace, if any.
-- If the Node Name is followed by a space (` `), **or the end of the Line**, this Node contains no Data.
+- If the Tag Name is followed by a space (` `), **or the end of the Line**, this Tag contains no Data.
 The remainder of the line (if any) is then parsed as Attributes.
-- If the Node Name is followed by any other character, including a slash (`/`), the document is invalid.
+- If the Tag Name is followed by any other character, including a slash (`/`), the document is invalid.

 All forms of Data specification allow empty (zero-length) Data to be explicitly specified.
 Empty Data is **not** the same as **no** Data, as explained in the following section.
 However, parsers SHOULD expose no Data to applications the same way as empty Data.
 A separate "no Data" state SHOULD only be significant for Data Continuations.